coolnumber9/datasciencecoursera/Getting_and_Cleaning_Data/README.md

 ![Week 4 Timeline](https://github.com/coolnumber9/datasciencecoursera/blob/master/Getting_and_Cleaning_Data/images/week4.png)

-This repository contains all the files needed as part of the requirements of Week 4 of **Getting and Cleaning Data Course in Coursera.**
+This repository contains all the files needed for the peer-graded assignment requirements of **Getting and Cleaning Data Course (Week 4).**

 ### Background
 One of the most exciting areas in all of data science right now is wearable computing - see for example this [article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/) .
 Companies like **Fitbit**, **Nike**, and **Jawbone Up** are racing to develop the most advanced algorithms to attract new users.
-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data linked to from the course website represent data collected from the **accelerometers** from the **Samsung Galaxy S smartphone**.
 A full description is available at the site where the data was obtained:

  * [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)